travelnxtComponents/t-footer/spec.md

 ## Test Cases
-- Component should work in all major browsers - Chrome / Mozilla / Safari / Opera / IE etc.
+- Component should work across all major browsers - Chrome / Mozilla / Safari / Opera / IE etc.

 ## Steps to Start
 - Set Github repository at your end for this project, we will merge them later